Getting Started With Gibbon

 Integrated into the Gibbon installer, opt to include demo data when you configure your database to see what Gibbon looks like in a fully operational school.

 Before setting up the structure of your school, complete as many of the settings as possible in Admin > System Admin > System Settings.
 This will help ensure that you have access to as much of the system’s functionality as possible.

-Use the following options in the right-hand menu under Admin > School Admin to set up basic structures in your school.
+Use the following options in the main menu under Admin > School Admin to set up basic structures in your school.